snb3000/StudentDataLearning/README.md

 conda install pandas
 conda install seaborn
 ```
 1. Run `source activate py27_ds_sm_15 `.
 This will activate an isolated environment for your Python 2.7 work.
-Different environment allow you to work with different versions of packages for Python 2 or Python 3.
+Different environments allow you to work with different versions of packages for Python 2 or Python 3.
 2. Run `jupyter notebook`
 3. Kill Jupyter after you’re done by doing a `Ctrl-C` on the same window terminal you ran `jupyter notebook` from.
 4. `source deactivate`